Alumni of Distinction

 In 2003, The Washington Post hired her to help launch a new Sunday section.
 During her decade at the Post, she led several of its weekly sections, helped oversee an award-winning redesign of the paper, revamped and was named editor of its Sunday magazine, took over the Post‘s entertainment web site, and launched its highly rated Going Out Guide DC iPhone app.

-In 2012, she returned to MCT as editor-in-chief, where she oversaw its daily national and regional news wires; photo and graphics departments; and its technology and ontology operations.
+In 2012, she returned to MCT as editor-in-chief, where she oversaw its daily national and regional news wires; photo and graphics departments; and its technology operation.
 The Centre Daily Times is part of The McClatchy Company.

 Debra was a Duke University Media Fellow in 2007.
 You can follow her on Twitter at @debraleithauser.